CEA-jiangming/DecGMCA/README.md

 Given correct parameters, one only needs to run the function *DecGMCA* located in *pyDecGMCA*.

 ### Example

 Assume noised multichannel 1D data (in Fourier space, Fourier plane option (FTPlane) should be set **True**) is **V_N**, linear operator is **Mask** which downsamples the data points, the number of sources is **5**, the size of each source is **1** by **4096**.
 The number of iterations is set **500**, the initial epsilon for regularization is **10^{-1}** and the final epsilon is **10^{-4}**, the wavelet option is **True** with **starlet** wavelet and **4** scales of decomposition, the thresholding strategy is **2** with threshold **3**.
 To avoid that the low frequency data affect the sources separation quality, a high-pass filter is applied before the update of mixing matrix.
 The cut-off frequency of this high-pass filter is set **1./16** without logistic smoothness (**False**).
 Both of the positivity constraints are **False**.
 The refinement step (postProc) is **True** with max iterations **50** and parameter (Ksig) **3**.

 ```
 (S_est,A_est) = DecGMCA(V_N,Mask,5,1,4096,500,1e-1,1e-4,Ndim=1,wavelet=True,scale=4,mask=True,deconv=False,wname='starlet',thresStrtg=2,FTPlane=True,fc=1./16,logistic=False,postProc=True,postProcImax=50,Kend=3.0,Ksig=3.0,positivityS=False,positivityA=False)
 ```

+### Run simulations

+This package consists of reproducible simulations presented in the paper.
+One needs to enter the directory *simu_CS_deconv* and run corresponding simulation scripts.

+#### Multichannel compressed sensing and blind source separation simulation

+This simulation corresponds to the case where H is a downsampling matrix.

+In the paper, we studied the performance of DecGMCA in terms of the sub-sampling effect, the number of sources, the SNR.
+One can change these parameters in the file *param.py*.
+To run the simulation, only need to run the script *test_CS.py*.

+- Remarks of parameters (in *param.py*):

+* pcArr: array of different ratios of present data (used for compressed sensing simulation)
+* ratioArr: array of different resolution ratios (used for deconvolution simulation)
+* nArr: array of number of sources
+* dbArr: array of different SNRs
+* bdArr: array of number of bands (channels)
+* numTests: number of Monte-Carlo tests

+- Comparison with other methods
+The DecGMCA method is compared with other methods:
+* Matrix completion + BSS (GMCA): controled by the option *MC_GMCA_flag* in the script.

+The results (mixing matrix A and source matrix S) of the simulation will be all saved in the same directory.
+In order to evaluate the quality of the results, one needs to go to the directory *evaluation* and run the script *script_CS.py*.

+#### Multichannel deconvolution and blind source separation simulation

+This simulation corresponds to the case where H is an ill-conditioned linear kernel (*e.g.* PSF).

+The design of this simulation has the same structure as the above one.
+In this part, we studied the performance of DecGMCA in terms of the resolution ratio (corresponding to the condition number of H), the number of sources, the SNR.
+Similarly, one can play with these parameters in the same file *param.py*.
+To run the simulation, only need to run the script *test_deconv.py*.

+- Comparison with other methods
+The DecGMCA method is compared with other methods:
+* BSS alone (GMCA): controled by the option *GMCA_flag* in the script.
+* Sequential deconvolution (ForWaRD) and BSS (GMCA): controled by the option *ForWaRD_GMCA_flag* in the script.

+The results (mixing matrix A and source matrix S) of the simulation will be all saved in the same directory.
+In order to evaluate the quality of the results, one needs to go to the directory *evaluation* and run the script *script_kernel.py*.

 <a name="authors"></a>
 ## Authors